 - 1. You are required to Confirm your DPhil Status by the end of your 9th term (7th term for 3-year students). - 2.
 The purpose of the Confirmation procedure is to determine whether you have made adequate progress since transfer of status and to ascertain whether you will be in a position to submit for examination in due course. - 3.
 Assessor selection.
 Your supervisor is expected to nominate two assessors and to ensure that they are willing to act.
 Note that the supervisor is not permitted to be an assessor and may not be present at the Confirmation interview.
 One member of your Thesis Committee (p14) may be an assessor for your Confirmation meeting.
-You are responsible for arranging this meeting. - 4.
-Complete and submit a GSO.14.MSD form.
-The completed form must be signed by yourself, your supervisor, your college and your local Graduate Advisor or Director of Graduate Studies. - 5.
-Submit the completed GSO form to the Graduate Studies Manager (graduate.enquiries@rdm.ox.ac.uk) at least two weeks prior to your Confirmation meeting, stating the date of your meeting.
-This form together with an assessors' report form and a copy of the Guidelines for Confirmation of Status Assessors in the Medical Sciences_will be sent to both assessors in advance of the meeting.
+Assessors may subsequently be invited as a viva examiner provided they have not given further assistance to the student between Transfer, Confirmation and final submission.
+Members of your Thesis Committee cannot act as an internal examiner for your viva.